ASong5/C-Compiler/README.md

 # C-Compiler
-Implementation of a compiler for a minified C language.
+Implementation of a compiler for a minified C language (C-).
 Made by Andrew Song and Brendan Yawney as a project for CIS4650 at the University of Guelph.

 This compiler encompasses the three fundamental layers of the modern-day compiler:
 - Lexical and Syntactic Analysis (scanner and parser)